A Twist in My Story

-A Twist in My Story is the second studio album from Secondhand Serenade.
-It was released on February 19, 2008, on Glassnote.
+A Twist in My Story is the second studio album by Secondhand Serenade.
+It was released on February 19, 2008 on Glassnote.
 The album features the songs "Maybe" and "Your Call", which are new versions of the songs from Awake produced with a band.
 The first single, "Fall for You" was released on January 21, 2008.
 The video premiered on TRL one week later.

 The album debuted at number 44 on the U.S. Billboard 200 chart, selling about 16,000 copies in its first week.